-On the ELA assessments, Pride Prep students performed statistically similar to the Spokane SD students at all grade levels.
-On the math assessments, the Spokane SD performed statistically different and better than Pride Prep in two of the three grade levels analyzed.
-On the science assessment, the Spokane SD and Pride Prep performances were statistically similar.
+On the ELA assessments, Pride Prep students performed similar to the Spokane SD students at all grade levels.
+On the math assessments, the Spokane SD performed different and better than Pride Prep in two

-- On the 6th, 7th, and 8th grade SBA ELA assessments, Pride Prep posted average scale scores that were statistically similar to the corresponding Spokane SD average scale score. - For the math assessments, the 7th grade average scale scores were statistically similar, the 6th and 8th grade average scale scores were statistically different, with the Spokane SD scoring higher. - On the 8th grade WCAS, Pride Prep students posted an average scale score of 686.3 while the Spokane SD posted a corresponding score of 694.4, resulting in a scale score mean difference of approximately 12.1 scale score points.
-The score means are statistically similar.
+- On the 6th, 7th, and 8th grade SBA ELA assessments, Pride Prep posted average scale scores that were similar to the corresponding Spokane SD average scale score. - For the math assessments, the 7th grade average scale scores were similar, but the 6th and 8th grade average scale scores differed, with the Spokane SD scoring higher by 32 and 48 scale score points respectively. - On the 8th grade WCAS, Pride Prep students posted an average scale score that was similar to the Spokane SD average.